top of page

 About the Farm:

 City Sprouts Farm builds community resilience by stewarding a productive farm space where people can come together to learn, increase food access, and demonstrate how community vitality can grow through our food system.
+We grow diversified vegetables using organic and ecological practices on an acre of land in the Birchwood neighborhood of Bellingham.
+Our primary goals are to grow nutritious produce that is accessible for our community, to cultivate soil health and biodiversity, and to create opportunities for student learning, engagement and belonging.
 Our programming is embedded within Western Washington University's Center for Community Learning and we provide multiple entry points for students to engage in local food systems.
-We grow 1 acre of diversified vegetables using organic and ecological practices.
-Our primary goals are to grow nutritious produce that is accessible for our community, to cultivate soil health and biodiversity, and to create opportunities for student learning, engagement and belonging.

 About the community we are serving: